Diabetes Nutritionist near me. The below article will discuss how a Nutritionist can help manage your Diabetes as part of a wider management plan.

 Stress and Type 2 Diabetes

 Stress stimulates the release of various hormones, which can result in elevated blood glucose levels.
 It is a normal response however for people with Diabetes as a result of the relative or absolute lack of insulin, stress-induced increases in glucose cannot be metabolised properly (Surwit et al 1992).
 Therefore stress considered to be a contributing factor to Diabetes.
-Stress management strategies should be incorporated into a wider Diabetes management plan.
+Learn how to reduce stress levels naturally as part of a wider Diabetes management plan.